indropal/GraphDLBioMolecules/README.md

 # GraphDLBioMolecules
-Deep Learning with Graph Representation of Bio-Molecules to estimate physical Properties
+Deep Learning with Graph Representation of Bio-Molecules to estimate physical properties of molecules.